 Straight to the Point

 The Onyx Stainless Steel Popsicle Mold is our overall top pick.
 It's easy to use and made from durable stainless steel.
 It also unmolded the quickest of any of the popsicle molds we tested.
+For those that would like to spend less than $20, our budget-friendly pick is the Ozera Popsicle Molds.

 During my early days at Serious Eats, I developed six fruit-flavored popsicle recipes in the span of two months.
 And while I consumed countless popsicles over that period, I spent most of my time filling, freezing, and unmolding the popsicles and cleaning the molds.